frokaikan/bysj/README.md

 # program BINDING_EPH
 author : frokaikan
-It's free to use, you can use or change it without my authorization.<br>
+It's free to use, you can use or change it without my authorization.
 ************************
 ## How to use this program?
 + You need :